pipiscrew/timeline/health/introduction_old.md

 * [Z-Anatomy](https://www.z-anatomy.com/) - 3D atlas of the human anatomy.
 * (2003) [Newstart: God's Laws Of Health](http://www.faculty.umb.edu/alexandrine_noel/AlexINFO/newstart.htm)
 * (2024) [Proteins let cells remember how well their last division went](https://arstechnica.com/science/2024/03/proteins-let-cells-remember-how-well-their-last-division-went/) ([doi](https://www.science.org/doi/10.1126/science.add9528))

+---

+## Electrolytes

+Play a crucial role in various bodily functions, including maintaining the
+* balance of fluids
+* nerve function
+* muscle contractions

+### for gut
+They are important for maintaining the overall environment and function of the digestive system, which can **indirectly** influence acid production and gut health.

+* **pH Balance**: Electrolytes such as bicarbonate (aka baking soda) can help regulate the pH levels in the stomach and intestines.
+A proper pH balance is essential for optimal digestive enzyme function and nutrient absorption.
+* **Hydration**: Electrolytes help maintain hydration, which is vital for the production of gastric juices and the overall digestive process.
+Dehydration can lead to reduced stomach acid production and impaired digestion.
+* **Nerve Function**: Electrolytes are essential for nerve signaling, which includes the nerves that control the digestive system.
+Proper nerve function is necessary for the coordinated contractions of the muscles in the gastrointestinal tract.
+* **Muscle Contraction**: Smooth muscle contractions in the gut are influenced by electrolytes, particularly calcium and potassium.
+These contractions are essential for moving food through the digestive tract.